 Staff should not take a taxi when there is public transport that would not greatly increase the journey time.
-However, where it is cost effective or more practical (e.g. several people travelling; time constraints; for reasons of personal security; heavy luggage), staff can travel by taxi may be permitted.
-A receipt should be obtained and uploaded to the EduPay Employee Portal together with the claim.
+However, where it is cost effective or more practical (e.g. several people travelling; time constraints; for reasons of personal security; heavy luggage), staff travel by taxi may be permitted.
+A receipt should be obtained and uploaded to the EduPay Employee Portal and the reason for travel detailed.